Skip to the content.

 Brief Project Description

 Executive function (EF) is a crucial aspect of human development.
 Deficits in EF that emerge in adolescence represent a transdiagnostic symptom associated with many forms of psychopathology, including attention deficit hyperactivity disorder (ADHD) and psychosis- spectrum (PS).
 There are relatively few open data resources specifically tailored to evaluate the development of EF across clinical diagnoses.
-Here, we introduce a new data resource that combines longitudinal multi-modal imaging data (sMRI, dMRI, fMRI, ASL, & MEGRE for QSM) with rich clinical and cognitive phenotyping data.
+Here, we introduce a new data resource that combines longitudinal multi-modal imaging data (sMRI, dMRI, resting-state and task fMRI, & ASL) with rich clinical and cognitive phenotyping data.

 Project Lead